 Seeds that Germinate Best if Exposed to Light

-Some seeds actually germinate best if they are exposed to light.
+There are several seeds that actually germinate best if they are exposed to light.
 If these seeds are covered in soil, chances are good they will remain dormant and never sprout until conditions improve.
 It seems counter-intuitive not to bury seeds, but these seeds should only be pressed onto the surface of the soil and kept moist, to germinate.
 They include:

 - Balloon Flower

-Seeds that will Germinate with or without Light
+Seeds that will Germinate With or Without Exposure to Light

 Although the seeds listed above that are indifferent to light do not require a covering a soil, you will probably get better germination if you follow the recommended planting depth, simply because it will be easier for you to keep them moist and safe from hungry birds.

 Being able to sow seeds on the surface of soil makes planting easier, but keeping them moist until germination can be difficult since they are exposed to more than just light.
 Hungry birds, winds, passing animals and digging gardeners can all disturb or remove seeds from your garden.
-If you are growing them in flats or containers, you can cover them lightly with plastic wrap, plastic domes or tuck them inside of plastic bags.
+If you are growing your seeds in flats or containers, you can cover them lightly with plastic wrap, plastic domes or tuck them inside of plastic bags.

 For seeds sown outdoors or if you prefer not to use plastic, another viable option is to cover the seeds with a thin layer of fine vermiculite, a naturally occurring mineral with water holding properties.
-Vermiculite is porous enough to let light shine through while retaining enough water to stay in place and keep the seeds and soil under it moist.
+Vermiculite is porous enough to let the light shine through while retaining enough water to stay in place and keep the seeds and soil under it moist.

 Vermiculite can often be found near seed-starting supplies.
 It's a mica-type material that is heated up and expanded to increase its water holding.
 Vermiculite is the small silvery metallic-looking flecks often included in seed starting mixes.
 The particles soak up water and nutrients and hold them in the mix until the plants are ready to access them.

 Look for finely ground horticulture vermiculite, in the plant nursery section of a store.
 The vermiculite sold in home improvement stores is used in insulation and plaster and does not have the same water absorbing quality.
 It may even have things added to it that you would not want in your garden.